Los Angeles port logjam could leave holiday shelves bare

-LOS ANGELES (NewsNation Now) — There are a near-record 146 cargo ships off the California coast either anchored or at berth with billions of dollars worth of merchandise — and not much can be done about it.
+LOS ANGELES, Calif.
+(NewsNation Now) — There are a near-record 146 cargo ships off the California coast either anchored or at berth with billions of dollars worth of merchandise — and not much can be done about it.

 About half of all imports come into Southern California, but it’s now a major choke point in the global supply chain.